mikel/mail/README.md

 ## Introduction

-Mail is an internet library for Ruby that is designed to handle emails generation, parsing and sending in a simple, rubyesque manner.
+Mail is an internet library for Ruby that is designed to handle email generation, parsing and sending in a simple, rubyesque manner.

-The purpose of this library is to provide a single point of access to handle all email functions, including sending and receiving emails.
+The purpose of this library is to provide a single point of access to handle all email functions, including sending and receiving email.
 All network type actions are done through proxy methods to Net::SMTP, Net::POP3 etc.

-Built from my experience with TMail, it is designed to be a pure ruby implementation that makes generating, sending and parsing emails a no brainer.
+Built from my experience with TMail, it is designed to be a pure ruby implementation that makes generating, sending and parsing email a no brainer.

 It is also designed from the ground up to work with the more modern versions